LimbicAI/Limbic-iOS/README.md

 };
 ```

-**WE RECOMMEND ONLY USING StressLevel AND confidenceLevel IF YOU ARE DEVELOPING WITH LIMBIC.
-StressIndex AND CONFIDENCE ARE ONLY MEANT FOR ADVANCE USERS.**

 * `confidence` means the **confidence interval** in which we are 95% confident the `stressIndex` lies.
 * `confidenceLevel` can either be 1 or 2. `1` stands for *certain*, and a `2` stands for *uncertain*.
 This is the certainty about the stress prediction.
 * `stressIndex` is an index, as calculated from the person's own baseline on their stress level.
 Anything above 0 would mean *more stressed than average*, anything below *less stressed than average*.